bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 Short answer:

 * Explain how the CPU provides concurrency:

+	The CPU provides concurrency by sharing time among processes.
+The operating system does the job of timing when processes get sent to the CPU and when they get stopped to run other processes.
+So I guess wih multiple cores you are getting some concurrency, but most of the "concurrency" is perceived because of the speed and efficiency of process switching.
+Multiple cores also helps handle more processes.

 * Describe assembly language and machine language:

 * Why is 3D performance so much higher with a graphics card than without?